Celebrate the Year of the Snake with These Chinese New Year Dishes

 Wishing you and your family happiness and good health in the New Year! (新年快乐! xīn nián kuài lè!)

 If you are interested in learning more about Lunar New Year, look for events and activities in a city near you.
-Last year, we found an event hosted by the Buddha Blessed Temple in Louisville, Kentucky which included dragon dance and lion dance performances.
+This year, we attended an event in Louisville, Kentucky which included dragon dance and lion dance performances.

 We lived in Shanghai for a year, husband was a Fulbright Professor teaching at a law school.
 Everyone always asks us what we miss most about living in China and we answer, the FOOD!